 The shell of your bag should be made from water-resistant fabrics.
 It should also be treated with DWR (durable water repellent).
 Don’t forget—water resistance is vital since down doesn’t insulate when wet.

 The best winter sleeping bags have a temperature rating of 10°F or lower.
-Keep in mind, these ratings assume you are wearing warm clothes.
+Keep in mind, that these ratings assume you are wearing warm clothes.
 When you are trying out winter sleeping bags in the store, make sure you have thick layers on you.

-How to Choose a Summer Sleeping Bag
+When to Use a Summer Sleeping Bag

 Without the right sleeping bag and clothing, you may get cold even in the summer.
 To find a perfect sleeping bag for warm weather, you need to find the right balance between ventilation and heat retention.